 Development patterns in Prince Frederick are instructive to understanding “how we got here” and “where we are headed.”
 In 1989, the Board of County Commissioners adopted the Prince Frederick Town Center Master Plan, which envisioned a blend of residential, commercial and institutional land uses.
 The plan aimed to integrate these uses through architectural tools, open space requirements, pathways and low-volume loop roads, providing an alternative route for local traffic instead of MD 2/4.
+In 1992, the accompanying Prince Frederick Town Center Zoning Ordinance was adopted, establishing eight development districts within the Town Center – Entry, New Town, Village, Fairgrounds, Old Town Transition, Old Town, Forest and Old Town Residential – with development guidelines and standards for each district.